nathanielwarner/carletonian-wordpress/wp-content/plugins/yop-poll/readme.txt

 12. Poll With Vertical Display Showing Results Before Vote

 == Changelog ==

+= 6.1.1 =
+* fixed display issue for Sort Results when "As Defined" is choosed
+* removed select2 controls
+* improved polls display when a start/end date is choosed
+* added option to load polls via ajax
+* added support for reCaptcha v2 Invisible

 = 6.1.0 =
 * fixed issue with limit votes